-Coconut Chutney is a must when we enjoy the South Indian snacks or dosas.
-It can also be relished with any other snack of your choice.
-There are many ways to prepare coconut chutney.
-Today I prepared it with mint and coriander leaves.
+Coconut Chutney is a must with dosas and even many more South Indian snacks.
+There are many ways to prepare coconut chutney and this recipe is for green coconut chutney which is prepared with with mint and coriander leaves along with the coconut.
 The flavor of coconut with mint and coriander is luscious.
-Recipe is quite simple.

 Servings: yields one cup.

 - Mint Leaves (Pudina) – 1/2 cup (tightly packed)

 - Coriander Leaves (Dhania) – 1/2 cup (tightly packed)

 - Fresh Grated Coconut – 1/2 cup (you can use frozen as well, thaw it first)